Austrian Interdisciplinary Study on the Oldest Old (ÖIHS)

 - The overall relatively poor cognitive results indicate minor or beginning cognitive deficits, even if the general health condition is otherwise good.

-- Slightly more than 1/3 of all respondents suffer from urinary incontinence.
+- Almost 1/3 of all respondents (29%) suffer from urinary incontinence.

 - Depending on the severity, significant reduction of subjective well-being.